VilleKokkarinen/DB-data-encrypter/README.txt

 #
 # Array of tables, to encrypt / decrypt
 #          ¯¯¯¯¯¯
-# The program fetches all tables from the database, and then removes all tables which are not defined here
+# The program fetches table(s) which are defined here
 #
 # Note that each field requires a comma, if there is another record after it.
 #